olisystems/banula-tariff-manager/README.md

 4. **OCN Node Configuration**:
    - `ocn-node.url`: URL of your OCN node
    - `ocn-node.admin-key`: Admin key for OCN node access
-   - `party.private-key`: Your private key for signing OCN messages
    - `ocn-node.signing-supported`: Set to true if using signed messages

 ## Building and Running